auermi/terminus-ui/_posts/checkbox.md

   url: '/assets/checkbox.png'
 ---

 Use checkboxes to allow users to select a number of options.
 This includes no options, a single option or multiple.
-Each checkbox is independent of all other checkboxes in the list, and checking one box does nott uncheck the others.
+Each checkbox is independent of all other checkboxes in the list, and checking one box does not un-check the others.
 Checkboxes require the use of a button to apply the settings once they are selected.